phil-schreiber/resume/README.md

 __Nov.
 2019–today__
 __Köln, Germany__

 Idea, concept, strategy, realization, people... the whole deal.
 Still coding.
 Key aspect at justix is probing legal tech market with greenfield products.
-Strategy is to establishing platform fundamentals to allow quick go to market.
+Strategy is to establish platform fundamentals to allow quick go to market.
 Weapons of choice are lightweight backends written in PHP, symfony and API-platform around which several logic heavy frontends in react.js and vuejs create various experiences like B2B2C legal document assembly tools or the swiss army knife of access to justice at [HelloLaw](https://de.hellolaw.com).

+I've established the 6 people (including me) dev department plus one DevOps person, which I split up into to teams for two separate product areas.

+Not only am I the responsible person for bringing envisaged services online timely, I am also much involved in conceptualizing new ideas and turning them into product objectives.
+On the other hand I also practice saying "No" a lot in order to keep focus as much as possible and only do things that add value.

 ---
 ### Senior Software Developer/ Interim Domain Lead